 The likely explanation for the meticulous maintenance of Kohanite lineage in both the Southern Jurisdiction of Judah and the Northern Jurisdiction of Israel is apparently that the Kohanim are direct descendants of King David.
 The reason why the Cohen Modal Haplotype (CMH) is extremely common among rabbinically Jewish kohanim yet not universal is very likely that King David as Pharaoh Akhenaten was a trans man who was considered an divine avatar and those kohanim with CMH are descended through the highly polygamous King Solomon who had 700 wives and 300 concubines in producing a vast number of patrilineal offspring while the other kohanim are descended through other biological fathers than the biological father of Solomon.

-Since the anticipated Mashiach (messiah) is expected to be a direct descendant of King David (and this lineage is not otherwise preserved) would it seem highly peculiar that instead the Kohanite patrilineage has been meticulously preserved unless of course the Kohanim are of Davidic lineage.
+Since the anticipated Mashiach (messiah) is expected to be a direct descendant of King David (and at present the only overtly claimed Davidic ancestry exists among certain Yarsani ancestral communities) would it seem highly peculiar that instead the Kohanite patrilineage has been meticulously preserved unless of course the Kohanim are of Davidic lineage.
 The fact that denominations of core Median Judaism have kohanim in vast numbers means that the ancient kohanim were well established throughout Israelite society by the time of the Assyrian deportations in the 8th century BCE.
-It is most interesting that Median Jews have also preserved the Kohanite lineage and no other Davidic lineage.
+It is most interesting that Median Jews have also meticulously preserved the Kohanite lineage.
 While it is a fact that the Babylonian exilarchs claimed Davidic lineage, it is also true that their lineage is extinct.
 The Kohanim were however no doubt not the only patrilineal descendants of King David or else rabbi Sabbatai Zevi could not have been recognized as the Mashiach as he was not known to be a Kohen.
-There are notably also Yarsani clans who openly claim ancestry from King David.

 What does it mean in terms of Esoteric Judaism when the anticipated Mashiach is referred to in the Rabbinic tradition as Mashiach ben David (Messiah son of David)?
 It means that he/she/they is expected to be a direct descendant of King David but does it also mean that he/she/they is expected to be a reincarnation of King David?
 The above cited Talmudic lyric certainly indicates that.